Captain Tom Moore: How will coronavirus fundraising be spent?

 Tweets about this

-KAILASH RT @BBCNews: Captain Tom Moore: How will coronavirus fundraising be spent? https://t.co/UPgJrxH5hk 17 seconds ago
+Andrew Honneysett RT @BBCNews: Captain Tom Moore: How will coronavirus fundraising be spent? https://t.co/UPgJrxH5hk 30 seconds ago

-GLOBAL BREAKING NEWS ⭕️ BREAKING: Captain Tom Moore: How will coronavirus fundraising be spent?: Captain Tom Moore has raised millions for… https://t.co/g3dtBC7OFF 2 minutes ago

-BBC News (UK) Captain Tom Moore: How will coronavirus fundraising be spent? https://t.co/UPgJrxH5hk 9 minutes ago
+FruitBowlDXB Captain Tom Moore: How will coronavirus fundraising be spent? https://t.co/fL5lbYiMhR 16 minutes ago